PA - Programmatic Agreement

 Parks Transportation & Allocation Tracking System (PTATS)

-A web based application which enables both the NPS and FLH staff to identify NPS Park Roads and Parkways projects approved for implementation and to track approvals at each stage of the project.
-The application meets NPS and Federal Lands Highway requirements to track projects, including funding requests, funding approvals, and project document tracking such as project agreements and revegetation plans.
+A web based application which enables both the National Park Service and Federal Lands Highway (FLH) staff to identify National Park Service Park Roads and Parkways projects approved for implementation and to track approvals at each stage of the project.
+The application meets National Park Service and Federal Lands Highway requirements to track projects, including funding requests, funding approvals, and project document tracking such as project agreements and revegetation plans.
 Formerly the Master Budget Sheet (MBS).

 PART - Program Assessment Rating Tool

 Payments for accepted supplies and services that are only a part of the contract requirements are authorized under law.
 Office of Management and Budget Circular A-125, Prompt Payment, requires agencies to pay for partial delivery of supplies or partial performance of services unless specifically prohibited by the contract.
 Although partial payments generally are treated as a method of payment and not as a method of contract financing, using partial payments can assist contractors to participate in Government contracts without, or with minimal, contract financing.
-(FAR 32.102(d))
+(FAR 32.102(d) - Federal Acquisition Regulation)

 Partial Set-Aside for Small Business

 Also referred to as a partial small business set-aside.
 A portion of an acquisition restricted for participation by small business concerns.
-(FAR 19.502-3(a))
+(FAR 19.502-3(a) - Federal Acquisition Regulation)

 Partial Small Business Set-Aside